The Forrester Wave™: Order Management Systems, Q2 2023

 Real-world applications

 Adding an order management system to the mix can yield significant benefits.
 But distributed order management systems benefit businesses and their customers even more.
-Let’s look at a few Fluent Commerce clients as an example.
+Let’s look at a few Fluent Commerce customers as an example.

 First, there’s Psycho Bunny.
 This clothing brand has gained traction among an international audience.